ryanpjhickey/ryanpjhickey/README.md

 ## Skillset

 - 🖥️ Languages: I am proficient with HTML, CSS, JavaScript, MySQL, NoSQL/MongoDB, Java and C#.
-- 🛠️ Additional Tools: In addition, I am also proficient with jQuery, Bootstrap, Bulma, Node.js, Express.js, Jest.js, React.js, Apollo, and GraphQL.
+- 🛠️ Additional Tools: I am also proficient with jQuery, Bootstrap, Bulma, Node.js, Express.js, Jest.js, React.js, Apollo, and GraphQL.

 ## Interests
 - 🦾 I’m interested in using automation to improve efficiency in the workplace.